The SLI Revision Cadence That Keeps Targets Honest

 Quarterly agenda

-Cost: is the team paying to over-deliver on the SLO?
-Could a relaxed SLO save engineering time?
+- Engineering cost.
+Is the team paying to over-deliver on the SLO?
+Could a relaxed SLO free meaningful engineering capacity?

 Common changes in year two

-Tighten or loosen the SLO.
-The first SLO is usually wrong; the data tells you which way.
+- Tighten or loosen SLO.
+First SLO is usually wrong; the data tells you which way; do not be precious.

-Split SLIs by user segment.
-'P99 latency for premium customers' becomes a separate SLI when stakes differ.
+- Segment by user. 'p99 latency for premium customers' becomes a separate SLI when stakes differ.

 Avoid

-Adding too many SLIs.
-3-5 per service is plenty; more becomes noise.
+- Too many SLIs.
+3 to 5 per service is plenty; more becomes noise that nobody triages.